ojlawson/bash-scripts/README.md

 - Image4.JPG
 - Image5.RW2

-The orphan files here are: "Image2.JPG", "Image4.JPG" and "Image5.JPG".
+The orphan files here are: "Image2.JPG", "Image4.JPG" and "Image5.RW2".

-Orphan files make file management much harder.
+Orphan files make file management much more difficult.
 I can no longer delete all JPGs or delete all RW2 files and just keep the one format.
 This would put me at risk of losing images.
 This wouldn't be too big of an issue if I was dealing with a small number of files, since I could manually identify the orphan files.
 However, I recently had to manage 5078 photo files (98GB).
 Hence, I decided to develop a bash script to identify the orphan files and move them to a separate folder.

 ## Usage